Rise-Vision/risevision-documentation/_posts/user/advanced/display/2015-6-23-native-player.md

 ##Linux Native Player Optimization Guide

 This document applies to Ubuntu 14.04 32bit

+###Where can I download Player?
+To download the Native Player software for Ubuntu 14.04, click [here](http://www.risevision.com/native-player/#ubuntu1).

 ###Disable power save
 1. Click the settings cog in the taskbar and select **System Settings**